akeylesslabs/akeyless-ruby-sdk/docs/DefaultApi.md

 opts = {
   metadata: 'metadata_example', # String | Metadata about the dynamic secret
+  tag: 'tag_example', # String | List of the tags attached to this secret.
+To specify multiple tags use argument multiple times- -t Tag1 -t Tag2
   key: 'key_example' # String | The name of a key that used to encrypt the dynamic secret values (if empty, the account default protectionKey key will be used)
 }